-The General Information{ XE "Promotion documents: General Information" }{ XE "General Information" } section must be included in all documents.
+The General Information section must be included in all documents.
 For most candidates, the General Information section should be limited to two or three pages.
-The primary purpose is to introduce the candidate's work history, awards, certifications and registrations,{ XE "Professional association" } and professional and academic interests.
+The primary purpose is to introduce the candidate's work history, awards, certifications and registrations, and professional and academic interests.

+- B.1 Name

+- B. 2 Degrees

-- B.1 { XE "Academic appointments, citing" }Name - B.2 Degrees - B.3 Positions at Purdue - B.4 Positions at other institutions or organizations
+- B. 3 Positions at Purdue

+- B. 4 Positions at other institutions or organizations

-B.5 Licenses, registrations, and certifications
+- B. 5 Licenses, Registrations, Certifications

 List only currently active licenses, registrations, or certifications, or those that are directly relevant to the candidate's area of expertise.
-Graduate faculty certification{ XE "Graduate faculty certification" }{ XE "Professional certification" } should not be listed.

-Promotion Portfolio{ XE "Promotion documents:Promotion Portfolio" }{ XE "Promotion Portfolio" } Hint: Include copies of the licenses, registrations, and certifications in the portfolio.
+Graduate faculty certification should not be listed.
+Promotion Portfolio Hint: Include copies of the licenses, registrations, and certifications in the portfolio